-- ◆ This course is offered to students studying at the 5.1/5.2 level who have completed some of the 5.2 content. - Students studying Mathematics Standard 1 may elect to undertake an optional HSC examination.
+- This course of study is only offered in the HSC year. - Students studying Mathematics Standard 1 may elect to undertake an optional HSC examination.
 The examination mark may be used by the Universities Admissions Centre (UAC) to contribute to the student's Australian Tertiary Admission Rank (ATAR).